 FDA Approves COMPASS Pathways’s Psilocybin Clinical Trials

-In a statement released by Compass Pathways, 216 patients with treatment-resistant depression will take part in a phase two clinical trial across 12 to 15 research sites in North America and Europe, which will start in the U.K. later this month.
+In a statement released by COMPASS Pathways, 216 patients with treatment-resistant depression will take part in a phase two clinical trial across 12 to 15 research sites in North America and Europe, which will start in the U.K. later this month.
 The clinical trial is a dose-ranging study, which aims to determine the best dose of psilocybin to use for treating TRD.

-Compass Pathways’s Clinical Trials
+COMPASS Pathways’ Clinical Trials

-As we reported previously, Compass Pathways is partnering with Worldwide Clinical Trials in conducting the first clinical trials for treating “Treatment Resistant Depression” (“TRD”) with psilocybin-assisted psychotherapy.
+As we reported previously, COMPASS Pathways is partnering with Worldwide Clinical Trials in conducting the first clinical trials for treating “Treatment Resistant Depression” (“TRD”) with psilocybin-assisted psychotherapy.
 See Financial Times, September 20, 2017.

-The first round of clinical trials are focused on “Dose Finding,” which means determining the correct dosing regimen for treating TRD.
+The first round of clinical trials is focused on “Dose Finding,” which means determining the correct dosing regimen for treating TRD.
 The clinical trial participants “will be given synthetic psilocybin” in trials designed to determine the best dose of psilocybin–whether 1 mg, 10 mg, or 25 mg – is most effective.

-Notably, Compass’s study is measuring the effects of a known amount of a known drug.
-Accordingly, the Compass studies already represent a significant improvement over existing psilocybin dosing methods, which rely on eating magic mushrooms.
+Notably, COMPASS’s study is measuring the effects of a known amount of a known drug.
+Accordingly, the COMPASS studies already represent a significant improvement over existing psilocybin dosing methods, which rely on eating magic mushrooms.
 (Magic mushrooms contain many active ingredients in variable concentrations).
-See “Compass Pathways is NOT giving Magic Mushrooms to Depressed Patients.”
+See “COMPASS Pathways is NOT giving Magic Mushrooms to Depressed Patients.”

 Significant Step Forward in Establishing Baseline Benefits

-Statements from Compass Co-Founders
+Statements from COMPASS Co-Founders